MaksymilianKalek/commissions/README.md

 This is a simple commission calculator

-You've got one POST endpoint available that you can use to calculate commission in EUR
+You've got one POST endpoint at localhost PORT 8081 available that you can use to calculate commission in EUR

 ```
 /calculate-commission